Why talking is important for communication and relationships

 Sometimes other issues and concerns will come up, but it’s best to stay focused on the topic.
 For example, ‘I know you hardly get any time for yourself these days and we can talk about that later, but can we first decide if you can be at Jordy’s concert?’

-Step 4: take responsibility for your feelings
+4. Take responsibility for your feelings

 It’s better to share your own feelings and thoughts about a situation – particularly vulnerable feelings like worry, doubt or sadness – instead of talking about what your partner is or isn’t doing.

 ‘I statements’ can help with this.
-For example, you could say, ‘You’re always on your phone or laptop.
+For example, you could say, ‘You’re often on your phone or laptop.
 And I have to get dinner ready and look after the children’.
 But it might be better to say, ‘I feel really stressed when I’m rushing around to get dinner ready.
 I’d find it easier if the children were occupied.
 Could you be available to help out around dinner time?’

 Your partner is likely to feel more open and less defensive if you take this approach.

-Step 5: avoid saying hurtful things
+5. Avoid saying hurtful things

 Some ways of talking are likely to hurt your partner’s feelings and make your partner less likely to listen to you.
 So try to avoid: